 Contact your municipal clerk and request that an application for an absentee ballot be sent to you for the primary or election or both.
 You may also submit a written request in the form of a letter or you may apply for an absentee ballot online at MyVote.wi.gov.
 Your written request must list your voting address within the municipality where you wish to vote, the address where the absentee ballot should be sent, if different, and your signature.
 You may make application to your municipal clerk for an absentee ballot in person, by mail, by fax, by email or at MyVote.wi.gov.

 Making application to receive an absentee ballot by mail

 The deadline for making application to receive an absentee ballot by mail is:

-5 pm on the fifth day before the election which is Thursday, March 30th
+5 pm on the fifth day before the election, April 2, 2020.